microwalk-project/Microwalk/README.md

 For Windows, it is recommended to install Visual Studio, as it brings almost all dependencies and compilers, as well as debugging support.
 The solution can then be built directly in the IDE.

-The following guide is for Linux systems and command line builds on Windows.
+The following guide is mostly for Linux systems and command line builds on Windows.

 ### Main application